jordan52/grpcCppPythonBoilerplate/README.md

 > **Part of the cmake file in the protobuf directory (At this time) has a hard-coded path to the grpc_python_plugin executable on my machine.
 You, of course, are going to have to change that to get it to work on your machine.
 Unless your name is jordan and you installed grpc in ~/.local.
 If you did... sup twinsie!??!**

+one note on that, i just read on some blog post `One small wrinkle I ran into is that you also have to make install the protobuf library (pulled in as a Git submodule by the gRPC checkout process).
+Even though gRPC's Makefile compiles it, it doesn't install it.` so maybe if I installed the protobuf lib that came with gRCP things would be easier? you should try it and do a PR.

 install gRPC locally, i have it at ~/.local/ because I followed these instructions exactly (https://grpc.io/docs/languages/cpp/quickstart/)